winstwan-zz/technical-hipster/_posts/so-you-want-to-blog.md

   node server   # should launch development server at localhost:3000/
   ```

-1. Set up a remote branch name for github, if you haven't already
+1. Set up a remote branch name for github, if you haven't already.
   ```
   git remote add origin https://github.com/winstwan/technical-hipster
   ```